suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-10-17-new-audiobooks-2.md

 > "Does the frozen woman hold the key?"

 ### [<cite>The Scent of You</cite>, by Maggie Alderson, read by Zara Ramm](https://fe.bolindadigital.com/wldcs_bol_fo/b2i/productDetail.html?productId=BOL_424357&fromPage=1&b2bSite=4172)

-> "Are you still married if you haven't seen your husband for months?

 > "Polly's life is great.
 Her children are away at uni, her glamorous mother – still modelling at 85 – is happily settled in a retirement village, and her perfume blog is taking off.
 Then her husband announces he needs some space and promptly vanishes.